bangtedy/bangtedy/content/authors/admin/_index.md

 - Visitors
 ---

-Tedy Herlambang is an Assistant Professor of agri-food marketing at Universitas Panca Marga.
+Tedy Herlambang is an Assistant Professor at Universitas Panca Marga.
 His research interests include applied economics and management, agricultural leadership and development, agri-food marketing, consumer behavior and agriculture innovation.